 Post lights tend to be more slimline in structure than bollards.
 They can be used to highlight borders, driveways or be positioned outside a summer house for smart illumination.

 At the furthest end of the height spectrum come the post lanterns and lamp posts.
 They are designed to make a statement and work well at both the front and rear of larger properties.
 Their height ensures, in most instances, that the light is not obscured by plants and bushes.
-The Turin Grande Post Lantern – Verdigris is height adjustable and stands proud at between 1910mm and 2790mm.
+The Turin Grande Post Lantern – Black is height adjustable and stands proud at between 1910mm and 2790mm.
 It is suitable for use in coastal locations.

 Another option for outdoor lighting comes in the form of pedestal lighting.
 A pedestal is a base on which something is supported; in this case lighting.
 These fittings tend to be shorter in height so that they can be perched on top of walls at the entrance to your home or at the side of steps.

 Pedestal lighting comes in a variety of styles from modern to traditional, simple to decorative, giving you maximum flexibility of choice.
-If you are looking for a high quality piece of traditional lighting then the Valencia Pedestal Lantern – Black is a strong contender.
+If you are looking for a high quality piece of traditional lighting then the Turin Pedestal Lantern – Black is a strong contender.
 It will be a smart addition to your outdoor lighting perfect for guiding you into your driveway after nightfall.

 We hope that you now have a clearer picture of the differences between bollard, post and pedestal lighting.
 For a full range of what we have to offer go to our Posts and Bollards section.